advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 The way I imagined how it would feel like to experience absolute objectivity, was as if I were floating in an empty universe, existing everywhere, yet not being aware of anything in that universe, because being aware means I am processing information from a subjective point of view.

+This might seem like a contradiction: How can one exist everywhere, yet not experience anything?

+As an example, one could point to a chair, say the chair exists, yet it does not experience anything.
+Hence, the chair is referred to as an object, and this idea generalized is what we think of as "objective".

 Now, consider the possibility that the machine answers "There exists no solution".

 ### The possibility of absolute objectivity as an impossibility